Theo Todman's Web Page - Notes Pages

 Plans for the Near Future – Top Priority Tasks

 - As far as effort is concerned, I’ve had to retain the greatly reduced plan at 16 hours / week7 rather than increasing it as I’d like.
-This is on account of a perceived need to focus on my Web-Tools project.
+This is on account of pressure from other projects, in particular Bridge.

 - I have a skeleton thesis8 in place.
 This now needs to be filled out, based on the consolidated version: Thesis - Personal Identity9.
 However, there’s a lot of work getting this in shape first.